-From the previous discussion, it is apparent that code is not ideal to specify timed, reactive, and concurrent activities, which is the case with service orchestration.
-We propose to use a formalism equipped with better support for these requirements: SCCD.
+From the previous discussion, it is apparent that code is not the ideal formalism in the case of timed, reactive, and concurrent activities.
+We propose to use a formalim equiped with better support for these requirements: SCCD.
 Some activities are therefore ideally modelled with SCCD, where they can automatically make use of its features.
 On the implementation side, SCCD manages all concurrency, timing, and reactivity natively.
-Indeed, concurrency is supported by orthogonal components and dynamic structure, reactivity is supported by event-based transitions, and timeouts are supported by after events.